A 5 Step Plan To Growing Your Training Business Using LinkedIn

 - Colleague collaboration – YOU may have only a pocketful of connections, but if your colleague Barry likes your post and he has 1,000 connections…guess what?
 All his connections can now see it too!
 Don't underestimate how important this point is!

-- Consider Sponsored ads – Sponsored adverts are the quickest way to get infront of your prospects.
-You can learn more about this here.
+- Consider Sponsored ads – Sponsored adverts are the quickest way to get in front of your prospects.
+Learn more about sponsored ads.

-I’m not going to lie, this is a slow burner.
-Please, please, do not be that person that runs a broad search such as ‘training’ and add every single person that pops up.
+I’m not going to lie, this one is a slow burner.
+It shouldn't need saying, however proceed with caution when adding new connections.
+Running a broad search of your target industry and adding every user in sight is not great practice.
 You need to be strategic.
-If you have the budget, Linkedin Sales Navigator is a great tool you can use to locate your prospects through fine-tuned search criteria such as company size, industry, turnover, growth, job title, location and more!
+If you have the budget, LinkedIn Sales Navigator is a great tool you can use to locate your prospects through fine-tuned search criteria such as company size, industry, turnover, growth, job title, location and more!

-In all honestly, find new prospects to connect with is rarely a fulfilling and enjoyable task, and it’s certainly not worth sinking hour after hour into each day.
+Finding new prospects to connect with is rarely a fulfilling and enjoyable task, and it’s certainly not worth sinking hour after hour into each day.
 That said, it does need to become a routine, as without an audience, everything else falls down.
 Don’t be demoralised by the number of people who don’t accept your connection request, or read and don’t respond to your follow-up.
-After all, there are some very infrequent users on Linkedin.
+After all, there are some very infrequent users on LinkedIn.

 5) Interact with connections